Grants Proposals due August 31, 2014

 Your membership donation supports our mission of bringing a human perspective to world events.
 Become a member today.

 Last year the Global Presenters Program matched over 100 RPCVs to schools and community groups in 21 cities.
 Due to the success of last year we are receiving record numbers of requests for RPCV speakers.
-Volunteer and help bring to life the Third Goal of Peace Corps
+If you are a Returned Peace Corps Volunteer please help bring to life the Third Goal of Peace Corps by volunteering to speak toady